solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 #### Paths and Scope

-Crates in Rust contain modules that define functionality, which can be shared across multiple projects.
+Crates contain modules that can be shared across multiple projects.
 If we want to access an item within a module, we need to know its "path," similar to navigating a filesystem.